 2B.
 Electricity and gas supplies

-2.11 Where students need to operate controls for gas fired central heating, hot water systems, and / or fixed electrical room heaters or appliances, simple and precise instructions for their safe and efficient use must be available.
+2.12 Where students need to operate controls for gas and electrical appliances, simple and precise instructions for their safe and efficient use must be available.

 Portable Appliance Testing (PAT)

-Where arrangements exist for the testing of students‟ personal electrical equipment these should be set down in the PAT policy.
-The H/FEE must make students aware of the PAT policy, and any procedure for having students‟ personal electrical equipment tested.
+2.18 All portable appliances supplied by an H/FEE, or used in the premises by H/FEE staff, must be inspected and maintained in accordance with an establishment’s PAT policy.
+Where arrangements exist for the testing of students’ personal electrical equipment these should be set down in the PAT policy.
+The H/FEE must make students aware of the PAT policy, and any procedure for having students’ personal electrical equipment tested.

-2.19 All premises must be provided with hot and cold water to appropriately marked taps.
-Any cold water supply that is not drinkable should be clearly identified.
+2.20 All premises must be provided with hot and cold water to appropriately marked taps.
+Any cold-water supply that is not drinking water must be clearly identified.

-2.21 Hot and cold water services must be installed, monitored and maintained in accordance with HSE and statutory public health requirements including Legionella testing.
+2.22 Hot and cold-water services must be installed, monitored and maintained in accordance with The Health &Safety Executive and statutory public health requirements including Legionella testing.

 Building and room security

-2.22 H/FEE managed accommodation must be securable against intrusion.
-All registered buildings must be subject to local security risk assessments,with particular attention being paid to access control, surveillance of site perimeter and securing ground and basement windows.
+2.23 H/FEE managed accommodation must be securable against intrusion.
+All registered buildings must be subject to local security risk assessments, with particular attention being paid to access control, surveillance of site perimeter and securing ground and basement windows.

-2.25 All members of staff (including contractors) must be readily identifiable whilst on the premises.
+2.26 All members of staff (including contractors) must be badged whilst on the premises.
 There must be a record kept of staff accessing bedrooms in the absence of the student.

-2.26 Staff must be subject to vetting / checks in accordance to the institution‟s policy formulated under the relevant legislation.
+2.27 Staff must be subject to vetting / checks in accordance to the institution’s policy formulated under the relevant legislation.
 Such policy to include reference to contractors.

-2.27 The procedures regarding the issuing of keys/access cards [including the replacement of lost keys] must be clear and transparent and arrangements for access in the event of lost keys etc must be set out in the students' welcome pack or equivalent.. (see 5.6)
+2.28 The procedures regarding the issuing of keys/access cards (including the replacement of lost keys) must be clear and transparent and arrangements for access in the event of lost keys etc. must be set out in the students' welcome pack or equivalent (see 5.8).

-2.29 Wherever student residences are monitored by CCTV this must be advised in the foyer or on the external entrance to the building.
+2.30 Wherever student residences are monitored by CCTV this must be advised in the foyer or on the external entrance to the building, through the use of Statutory CCTV warning signs.
 Installation and operation must be in accordance with the relevant legislation.